Visiting Scholar Dolores S. Atencio, Esq.

 LATINO CENTER FIRST VISITING SCHOLAR

-In February 2015, Colorado lawyer Dolores Atencio became the first Visiting Scholar for the University of Denver Latino Center for Community Engagement & Scholarship, to complete her project on the country’s earliest Latina lawyers licensed in the United States.
+In February 2015, Colorado lawyer Dolores Atencio became the first Visiting Scholar for the University of Denver Latinx Center (formerly the University of Denver Center for Community Engagement & Scholarship), to complete her project on the country’s earliest Latina lawyers licensed in the United States.
 From 2013-2014, she was the Scholar in Residence for DU's Colorado Women's College honors Community Based Research Project.
 Prior to entering academia, Atencio practiced law for 32 years, having obtained her law degree from DU's Sturm College of Law and B.A. from Colorado College.

 As a past President of the HNBA (1991-1992), Dolores is a lifetime member of the HNBA's Latina Commission.
 She was the Latina Commission's first Co-Chair (2008-2010).
 During her tenure, the Latina Commission completed the first two national studies on Latina lawyers: